01 of 10

 Fill the Space With Tall Pieces

-In an unusually large space above kitchen cabinets, it can be tough to track down décor objects that are tall enough to fill the space and work seamlessly with the rest of your kitchen styling.
-In this modern kitchen designed by architecture and construction firm Remick Associates, tall, artful vases and ceramic hands reach upward toward the ceiling, filling up the bareness above the cabinets.Continue to 9 of 11 below.
+If you have high ceilings, it can be tough to track down décor objects that are tall enough to fill the space above the kitchen cabinets and work seamlessly with the rest of your kitchen styling.
+Tall, artful vases and ceramic art can visually reach upward toward the ceiling, filling up the bareness above the cabinets and making for a modern feel.Continue to 8 of 10 below.

 Weave in an Art Gallery

 Gallery walls are always a classic, decorative element to bring into any home.
 While they are timeless and traditional, it’s refreshing to see a gallery that’s presented in a new and different way.
-Jess of Honey N Hydrangea had a collection of vintage oil paintings that needed a home.
-After painting the frames, she placed them above her cabinets, sporting earthy hues that play nicely with the dark wood cabinetry.Continue to 10 of 11 below.
+Leaning a group of similar style artwork onto each other and the back wall makes for an interesting visual, and using frames that are all the same color creates uniformity.
+Whether a collection of vintage oil paintings or black and white photographs, this design element is somewhat easy to accomplish and joyful to look at.Continue to 9 of 10 below.